HARIKESHBG-OFFICIAL/Tennis-match-prediction/README.md

 Dataset credit:https://www.kaggle.com/datasets/dissfya/atp-tennis-2000-2023daily-pull

 ### Goal
-My goal of this project is to build a tennis match predictor using Random FOr.
+My goal of this project is to build a tennis match predictor using Random Forest.
 ### Accuracy
 I got a accuracy of 65%+ for this model.
 ### Libraries